-Enable the synchronization of project tasks with your Calendar and Reminders apps by clicking the on/off checkbox.
+Using the project inspector, enable the synchronization of project tasks with your Calendar and Reminders apps by clicking the on/ off checkbox.

 Pick a Calendar and Reminder List

 In the Events popup choose a calendar to sync your event tasks to.
 By default, an event task is a figure in Curio that has a start date and, optionally, a due date.
 You need to create the calendar via Calendar app's New Calendar menu.
 You can create and use an iCloud-based calendar if you wish.